Galih94/EssentialFeed/README.md

 ## Story: Customer requests to see their image feed

 ## Narative #1
-As an online customer. \n
+As an online customer. <br />
-I want the app to automatically load my latest image feed. \n So i can always enjoy the newest images of my friends. \n
+I want the app to automatically load my latest image feed. <br />
+So i can always enjoy the newest images of my friends. <br />

 ### Scenarios (Acceptance criteria)
 Given the customer has connectivity.